taraslysun/GOofySearch/README.md

 <mark>To run application you need to run client side and server side.<br>
 First of all you have to execute server side, you can do this in app/api folder by running ```go run main.go```.<br>
 Go to client folder in app/, run ```npm i``` to install all dependencies, then ```npm run dev``` to run frontend.<br>
+Next step you have to fill your elasticsearch CloudId and APIKey in app/api/utils/vars.go.<br>
+If needed you can start crawling websites using our crawler, make the previous step in crawler/utils/vars.go and run it with command ```go run main.go```.<br>
 Now you can search!</mark>

 ### Example